gilad-altshuler/Three_Body_RNN/README.md

 (on Linux)

 ### Low-rank TBRNN validation
-To reproduce the low-rank and theory validation data - run train script with nohup:
+To reproduce the low-rank and theory validation data - run train script (you can also add nohup):
 ```
 training_scripts/validation/run_multiple.sh > ../master_log.txt 2>&1 &
 ```